 Easy Ways to Detect Air Leaks

-The most common leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to find, but air leakage can also come from less obvious spaces in your home.
+The most common leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to spot, but air leakage can also originate in less obvious spaces in your home.
 Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

-First, you’ll want to inspect your windows and doors.
-If they rattle or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
+First, you’ll want to check your windows and doors.
+If they rattle or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, search your home for cracks and gaps in the following areas: